wrench-project/eduwrench/web/_pedagogic_modules/workflow_execution_parallelism.md

 <object class="figure" type="image/svg+xml" data="{{ site.baseurl }}/public/img/workflow_execution_parallelism/compute_service_1.svg">Compute Service 1</object>

-  **[F.q1.1]** Assuming the cluster has 1 single-core compute node (Figure 5), what do you expect the overall execution time of the workflow to be?
+  **[G.q1.1]** Assuming the cluster has 1 single-core compute node (Figure 5), what do you expect the overall execution time of the workflow to be?
   To this end, write a simple formula.
 In the simulation app,  set the cluster to have 1 single-core node.
 Run the simulation and check your answer.
-(Note that you might not be able to see file transfer operations in the displayed Gantt charts because these operations could be very short relatively to the overall execution time.)
+(Note that you might not be able to see file transfer operations in then displayed Gantt charts because these operations could be very short relatively to the overall execution time.)

-  **[F.q1.2]** Based on the dependencies present in the workflow, what tasks could we potentially execute in parallel if we had 20 cores instead of 1 core?
+  **[G.q1.2]** Based on the dependencies present in the workflow, what tasks could we potentially execute in parallel if we had 20 cores instead of 1 core?

 <object class="figure" type="image/svg+xml" data="{{ site.baseurl }}/public/img/workflow_execution_parallelism/compute_service_2.svg">Compute Service 2</object>

-  **[F.q1.3]** Assuming the cluster has 1 10-core compute node (Figure 6), what do you expect the execution time of the workflow to be?
+  **[G.q1.3]** Assuming the cluster has 1 10-core compute node (Figure 6), what do you expect the execution time of the workflow to be?
   To this end, write a simple formula.
 In the simulation app, set the cluster to have 1 10-core node.
    Run the simulation and check your answer.

-  **[F.q1.4]** By inspecting the Host Utilization Gantt chart in the simulation app, is the parallel efficiency greater than 50%?
+  **[G.q1.4]** By inspecting the Host Utilization Gantt chart in the simulation app, is the parallel efficiency greater than 50%?
 Explain.
+(Remember that the parallel efficiency is in terms of individual cores.)
        **Important: while I/O is going on, we consider that the cores are idle!**

-  **[F.q1.5]** Write a formula for the parallel efficiency and compute the value as a percentage.
+  **[G.q1.5]** Write a formula for the parallel efficiency and compute the value as a percentage.
+(Remember that the parallel efficiency is in terms of cores: the parallel speedup is the execution time when using all available cores in the platform, even if some of them don't compute anything, divided by the execution time when using a single core).

 <object class="figure" type="image/svg+xml" data="{{ site.baseurl }}/public/img/workflow_execution_parallelism/compute_service_3.svg">Compute Service 3</object>

-  **[F.q1.6]** Assuming the cluster has 1 15-core compute node (Figure 7), what do you expect the execution time of the workflow to be?
+  **[G.q1.6]** Assuming the cluster has 1 15-core compute node (Figure 7), what do you expect the execution time of the workflow to be?
   To this end, write a simple formula.
 In the simulation app, set the cluster to have 1 15-core node.
   Run the simulation and check your answer.

-  **[F.q1.7]** If parallel efficiency higher or lower than that computed in question F.q1.5?
+  **[G.q1.7]** Is parallel efficiency higher or lower than that computed in question F.q1.5?

-  **[F.q1.8]** Overall, was it worth it switching from a 10 core node to a 15 core node?
+  **[G.q1.8]** Overall, was it worth it switching from a 10 core node to a 15 core node?

 <object class="figure" type="image/svg+xml" data="{{ site.baseurl }}/public/img/workflow_execution_parallelism/compute_service_4.svg">Compute Service 4</object>

 Assuming the cluster has 1 20-core node:

-  **[F.q1.9]** At what time would task T0 start?
+  **[G.q1.9]** At what time would task T0 start?

-  **[F.q1.10]** At what time would task T19 start?
+  **[G.q1.10]** At what time would task T18 start?

-  **[F.q1.11]** At what time would task T20 start?
+  **[G.q1.11]** At what time would task T19 start?

-  **[F.q1.12]** How long can we expect the execution time of this workflow to be?
+  **[G.q1.12]** How long can we expect the execution time of this workflow to be?
 To this end, write a simple formula.
     In the simulation app, set the cluster to have 1 20-core node (Figure 8).
     Run the simulation and check your answer against the results.

-  **[F.q1.13]** How much faster did we execute the workflow on this platform compared to the initial platform that had only a single core?
+  **[G.q1.13]** How much faster did we execute the workflow on this platform compared to the initial platform that had only a single core?

-  **[F.q1.14]** Would adding one extra core to our machine further decrease the workflow execution time?
+  **[G.q1.14]** Would adding one extra core to our machine further decrease the workflow execution time?
 Explain.

-  **[F.q1.15]** What is the parallel efficiency as a percentage?
+  **[G.q1.15]** What is the parallel efficiency as a percentage?

 ## Step 2: Augment the Cluster to Have Multiple Compute Nodes